jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 > human beings that justifies their being given primary value...
 >       (_The Oxford Companion to Philosophy_, ed.
 Ted Honderich, 2005)

-Fortunately, self-described "individualist" philosophers help us define what this mean.
+Fortunately, self-described "individualist" philosophers help us define this term.
-Upon scanning the philosophies of many such people on the English-speaking internet, there seem to be certain themes that are unarguably "individualist":
+Upon scanning the philosophies of many self-described individualists on the English-speaking internet, there seem to be certain themes that are unarguably "individualist":

 - Celebration of individual genius;